-Pushing a friend because they took a bite from their food bowl, hitting someone because they touched their toys, or biting someone because they did not know how to vent out their anger— these are common among young children.
-These instances show that they lack self-control.
+Pushing a friend because they took a bite from their food bowl, hitting someone because they touched their toys, biting someone because they did not know how to vent their anger— are common among young children.
+Self-control for kids is an essential part of development.

 Children do not develop self-control until they reach three to four years.
-Moreover, self-control is not an innate skill, and children must develop it with your help.
+Moreover, self-control is not an innate skill, and children must develop it with your help (1).

 Children who lack self-control may often fall behind in their social lives and careers when they grow older.
 Let’s delve deeper into the what, why, and how of self-control in children in this post.